-David Metz, a Partner in Fairbank, Maslin, Maullin, Metz & Associates (FM3), has provided opinion research and strategic guidance to hundreds of non-profit organizations, government agencies, businesses, and political campaigns in over 40 states since joining the firm in 1998.
+FM3 Partner David Metz has provided opinion research and strategic guidance to hundreds of non-profit organizations, government agencies, businesses, and political campaigns in all 50 states since joining the firm in 1998..

-Metz has provided research to win some of the nation's most expensive and contentious ballot measure campaigns.
-These include all of the largest conservation finance measures in national history, including five successful statewide bond measures providing $15 billion to protect land and water in California, as well as major statewide measures in Minnesota, Iowa, Pennsylvania, Ohio, Nevada, New Jersey, Rhode Island and Oregon.
+Dave has also provided research to win some of the nation's most expensive and contentious ballot measure campaigns.
+These include all the largest conservation finance measures in national history, including five successful statewide bond measures providing $15 billion to protect land and water in California, as well as major statewide measures in Florida, Maine, Minnesota, Iowa, Pennsylvania, Ohio, Nevada, New Jersey, Rhode Island, and Oregon.
 In 2010 his research helped guide the campaign against California's Proposition 23 to an overwhelming victory with 62 percent of the vote, successfully defending the nation's strongest state law to reduce greenhouse gas emissions.
-His research on the issue of “regulatory takings” helped the environmental community reverse a string of ballot measure losses and win five consecutive campaigns in California, Oregon, Washington and Alaska.
+His research on the issue of “regulatory takings” helped the environmental community reverse a string of ballot measure losses and win five consecutive campaigns in California, Oregon, Washington, and Alaska.

-Metz’s other successful work on ballot measure campaigns has included tobacco prevention (California, Colorado, Florida, Nevada and Arizona), Indian gaming (Arizona and California), clean energy (California and Washington), early childhood education (Texas and Arizona), arts funding (Oregon and Minnesota), stem cell research (California and Missouri), transportation funding (California and Washington), and political reform (California and Illinois).
+Dave’s other successful work on ballot measure campaigns has included tobacco prevention (California, Colorado, Florida, Nevada, and Arizona), Indian gaming (Arizona and California), clean energy (California and Washington), early childhood education (Texas and Arizona), arts funding (Oregon and Minnesota), stem cell research (California and Missouri), transportation funding (California and Washington), and political reform (California and Illinois).